Degeneration limits of Virasoro vertex operators and Painlev\'e tau functions: Degeneration limit of Painlev e functions

 \end{proof}

-\begin{remark} By differentiating the second-order differential equations $E_\mathrm{J}(\sigma_\mathrm{J},t)$ satisfied by the Hamiltonian functions for the Painlev\'e equations, we obtain bilinear equations for the $\tau$ functions of the Painlev\'e equations.
-For $\mathrm{P_{VI}}$, this bilinear equation corresponds to a bilinear equation for Virasoro conformal blocks with $c=1$ \cite{BS}.
-It is natural to consider the counterpart of a bilinear equation for Virasoro conformal blocks with general $c$.
-In \cite{BST}, as counterparts, bilinear equations for quantum Painlev\'e $\tau$ functions were introduced.
-Because our degenerations work for general $c$, quantum Painlev\'e $\tau$ functions for $\mathrm{P_V}$, $\mathrm{P_{IV}}$ can be obtained by our degeneration scheme.
-We will elaborate on this matter in a forthcoming paper \cite{Nagoya NS}. \end{remark}
+\begin{remark} By differentiating the second-order differential equations $E_\mathrm{J}(\sigma_\mathrm{J},t)=0$ satisfied by the Hamiltonian functions of the Painlev\'e equations, one obtains bilinear equations for the corresponding $\tau$ functions.
+For $\mathrm{P_{VI}}$, this bilinear equation corresponds to a bilinear relation for Virasoro conformal blocks with $c=1$ \cite{BS}.
+It is then natural to ask for an analogue of this bilinear relation for Virasoro conformal blocks with general $c$.
+In \cite{BST}, such analogues were introduced as bilinear equations for quantum Painlev\'e $\tau$ functions.
+Since our degeneration scheme is valid for general $c$, the corresponding quantum Painlev\'e $\tau$ functions for $\mathrm{P_V}$ and $\mathrm{P_{IV}}$ can be obtained in the same manner.
+We plan to return to this point elsewhere. \end{remark}